 The South Dakota Science Assessment (SDSA) is an assessment for grades 5, 8, and 11.
-The South Dakota Science Assessment 2022-2023 Technical Report is provided to document and make transparent all methods used in item development, test construction, psychometrics, standard setting, test administration, and score reporting, including summaries of student results and evidence and support for the intended uses and interpretations of the test scores.
+The South Dakota Science Assessment 2023-2024 Technical Report is provided to document and make transparent all methods used in item development, test construction, psychometrics, standard setting, test administration, and score reporting, including summaries of student results and evidence and support for the intended uses and interpretations of the test scores.
 The technical reports are reported as six separate, self-contained volumes as described in the following list:

-- 1) Annual Technical Report.
-This volume is updated each year and provides a global overview of the tests administered to students annually. - 2) Test Development.
-This volume summarizes the procedures used to construct test forms and provides summaries of the item bank and development process. - 3) Confirming Achievement Standards.
-This addendum is to document the background, processes, methods, and results of the SDSA standards confirmation workshop. - 4) Evidence of Reliability and Validity.
-This volume provides technical summaries of the test quality and special studies conducted to support the intended uses and interpretations of the test scores. - 5) Test Administration.
-This volume describes the security protocols, accessibility features (including accommodations), methods used, and system characteristics developed to administer tests. - 6) Score Interpretation Guide.
+- 1) Volume 1: Annual Technical Report.
+This volume is updated each year and provides a global overview of the tests administered to students annually. - 2) Volume 2: Test Development.
+This volume summarizes the procedures used to construct test forms and provides summaries of the item bank and development process. - 3) Volume 3: Setting and Confirming Achievement Standards.
+This volume and its addendum are to document the background, processes, methods, and results of the SDSA standards confirmation workshop. - 4) Volume 4: Evidence of Reliability and Validity.
+This volume provides technical summaries of the test quality and special studies conducted to support the intended uses and interpretations of the test scores. - 5) Volume 5: Test Administration.
+This volume describes the security protocols, accessibility features (including accommodations), methods used, and system characteristics developed to administer tests. - 6) Volume 6: Score Interpretation Guide.
 This volume describes the score types reported and details the appropriate inferences that can be drawn from each score reported.